Heuristack/programming/patterns/GoF.md

 Abstract Factory
 ----------------
-Provide an interface for creating families of related or dependent objects without specifying their concrete classes
+Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

 ```C++
 #include <iostream>